llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Terms enclosed in ``[]`` are optional. ``module_name`` and ``partition_name``
 are typical C++ identifiers, except that they may contain a period (``.``).
-Note that a ``.`` in the name has no semantic meaning (e.g. implying a hierarchy).
+Note that a ``.`` in the name has no semantic meaning (e.g. implying a hierarchy or referring to the file system).

 In this document, module units are classified as:

 * Primary module interface unit
 * Module implementation unit
-* Module interface partition unit
+* Module partition interface unit
-* Internal module partition unit
+* Module partition implementation unit

 A primary module interface unit is a module unit whose module declaration is ``export module module_name;`` where ``module_name`` denotes the name of the